 Screening for gonorrhea

-Certain people who have no symptoms are screened for gonorrhea because they have characteristics that increase their risk of this infection.
+Certain people who have no symptoms are screened for gonorrhea because they are at increased risk of this infection.

-Participate in risky sexual activities (such as having many sex partners, not using condoms regularly, or engaging in sex work)
+Risky sexual activities (such as having many sex partners or multiple sex partners, using condoms inconsistently when not in a mutually monogamous relationship, or engaging in sex work)